Launching on AWS¶

 ComputeType; use the drop-down box to choose what type of compute nodes you want to launch.
 All compute nodes will launch as the same type.
-Different types of nodes cost different amounts to run, and have different amounts of CPU-cores and memory - see the AWS Pricing Guide for more information.
+Different types of nodes cost different amounts to run, and have different amounts of CPU-cores and memory - see the available instance types for more information.
 Node instances are grouped in the following ways:

 - Type (compute/balanced/memory/gpu):